percona/pmm/doc/source/amazon-rds.rst

  GRANT SELECT, PROCESS, REPLICATION CLIENT ON *.* TO 'pmm'@'%' IDENTIFIED BY 'pass' WITH MAX_USER_CONNECTIONS 10;
  GRANT SELECT, UPDATE, DELETE, DROP ON performance_schema.* TO 'pmm'@'%';

+If you have RDS with MySQL version prior 5.7, `REPLICATION CLIENT` privilege is not available there and has to be excluded from the above statement.

 The following example shows how to enable QAN and MySQL metrics monitoring on Amazon RDS: